 ● Students participate in the practice of formative assessment through self- and peer-assessment.

 The essential purpose of formative assessment as a practice is to move students’ learning forward while their learning is still in the process of developing.
 This stands in contrast to other forms of assessment, which evaluate learning after a period of teaching.
 Formative assessment practice operates as a feedback loop in which both teachers and students can play active, distinctive, yet complementary roles in enabling learning by consistently working to build and consolidate student understanding and skills during the course of a lesson.

 The teacher’s role

 With clarity about the goal and indicators, teachers can then decide how they will gather evidence of emergent learning.
 There is no single way to collect formative evidence because formative assessment is not a specific kind of test.
-For example, teachers can gather evidence through interactions with pupils, observations of their tasks and activities, or analysis of their work products.
+For example, teachers can gather evidence through interactions with students, observations of their tasks and activities, or analysis of their work products.
 However, there are two important points about evidence collection.
-First, whatever method teachers use to elicit evidence of learning, it should yield information that is actionable by them and their pupils.
+First, whatever method teachers use to elicit evidence of learning, it should yield information that is actionable by them and their students.
 Second, evidence collection is a systematic process and needs to be planned so that teachers have a constant stream of information tied to indicators of progress.
-At the same time, of course, teachers will also be collecting evidence ad hoc – those unplanned, spontaneous moments when pupils do or say something that give an indication of where they are in relation to the lesson goal.
+At the same time, of course, teachers will also be collecting evidence “on-the-fly” – those unplanned, spontaneous moments when students do or say something that give an indication of where they are in relation to the lesson goal.

-The teacher’s role also involves helping pupils develop the skills to make metacognitive judgments about their learning in relation to the goal being aimed for, and to establish a repertoire of strategies to regulate their own learning.
+The teacher’s role also involves helping students develop the skills to make metacognitive judgments about their learning in relation to the goal being aimed for, and to establish a repertoire of strategies to regulate their own learning.

-The pupils’ role
+The students’ role

 “I used to do more but now I do less.
 Now I work hard to save time for student reflection rather than filling every minute [of the lesson] with activity.”